 publish information relating to school education, including information relating to comparative school performance.

-is published on the ACARA National Assessment Program website
+is published, along with previous reports for 2008 to 2010, on the ACARA National Assessment Program website

 .
 This report provides analyses of NAPLAN results including breakdowns by State and Territory, gender and language background.
 Further information about NAPLAN for parents, schools and students is also available on this website.
 This includes information on NAPLAN tests and on the individual student reports provided to the parents/carers of all students who participate in the NAPLAN

 In their Four-year plan 2009–2012, Ministers identified two further strategies for strengthening accountability and transparency:

 developing protocols for access to and use of information on schooling and how this is reported to students, parents and the community in line with agreed principles for reporting information on schooling

 establishing a unique student identifier to track student performance from the first year of compulsory schooling to post-school education and training.